Benjamin Einhouse is an associate in the New York office of Latham & Watkins and a member of the Environmental, Land & Resources Department.

 Co-author, "Transportation & Climate Initiative Proposes to Reduce Carbon Emissions from Transportation in the Northeast," Pratt's Energy Law Report, June 2019

 - Occidental Petroleum on its carbon capture and storage transaction with White Energy under the 45Q credit program and under California’s Low Carbon Fuel Standard

 - The structuring and design of an Impact Fund and on the development of the largest afforestation project in US, to be located in the Mississippi delta for Restore the Earth Foundation

 - A large multinational company on the development, permitting, and structuring of a CCS project in California

 - Bank of America, Goldman Sachs and Morgan Stanley on environmental commodity transactions, including carbon allowances and carbon offset credits

 - Hedge funds and asset managers on their participation in various environmental commodity markets, including the EU ETS, RGGI, RFS, LCFS, and the CA C&T programs

 - The sale of Tank Holdings, a manufacturer of rotational molded poly and welded steel bulk storage and material handling products by Leonard Green & Partners

-- Acquisition of BBB Industries, a manufacturer and distributor of replacement parts to the vehicle aftermarket by Genstar Capital
+- The acquisition of BBB Industries, a manufacturer and distributor of replacement parts to the vehicle aftermarket by Genstar Capital

-- Acquisition by One Rock Capital of Process Solutions Business of Newell Brands, a manufacturer of plastic, nylons, monofilament, and zinc products
+- The acquisition by One Rock Capital of Process Solutions Business of Newell Brands, a manufacturer of plastic, nylons, monofilament, and zinc products